Abdel-koddous/CarND-LaneLines-P1/project_writeup.md

 ### 3. Suggest possible improvements to your pipeline

-I can see for now two main improvements to be checked next:
+I can see for now 3 main improvements to be checked next:

 * First, by exploring the potential of other color spaces: such as HSV, HSL ...

+* Second, parameter tuning in the pipeline (canny edge detection, hough transform parameters, RoI) needs to be improved.
+One possibility could be through a grid search method.

-* Second, as we notice that our pipeline is working separatly on each frame, taking the information from previous frames could help give smoother and more accurate result
+* Finally, as we notice that our pipeline is working separatly on each frame, taking the information from previous frames could help give smoother and more accurate result